Configuration

 mcp_servers.<server_id>.http_headers

 Optional static HTTP headers to include with every request to the MCP server.
-This is useful for authentication or API keys.
+Use this for non-authentication headers.
+Prefer mcp_servers.<server_id>.authentication for credentials.

 Type: object<string, string> | None